karim-elbawab/moodle-szr-ibmcloud/README.md

         - Make sure that the output has mariadb-backup-cronjob and wait until its SUSPEND value becomes **False**. (use Ctrl+C to exit this command).
         - You can check the backup file after midnight in the newly created bucket in the Object Storage.
 You can access it by selecting your Object Storage under **Storage** section in this link: https://cloud.ibm.com/resources then select **Buckets** from the left navigation menu and then click on the newly created bucket to check its content.
 3. (Optional) Another Kubernetes CronJob could be initiated in order to delete the old backup files to maintain the storage size.
 In this solution, the cleanup job will delete the files older than 7 days, you can initiate this cronjob by running the following steps:
-   - Download [mariadb-backup-cleanup-cronjob.yaml](./mariadb-backup-cleanup-cronjob.yaml) file in your local machine, in the solution, this cronjob will run in daily basis at midnight (Cluster region time).
+   - Download [mariadb-backup-cleanup-cronjob.yaml](./mariadb-backup-cleanup-cronjob.yaml) file in your local machine.
+In this exercise, the cronjob will run in daily basis at midnight (Cluster region time).

         **Important Notes**
        - Feel free to update the schedule value at line 7 to set the schedule that suits your requirement and you can validate the format of your schedule from here.